 Walter L. Fields, Jr. is Executive Editor of NorthStarNews.com and principal of Fields Communications, a public affairs company.
 He has previously served as Vice President of Government Relations and Public Affairs for the Community Service Society of New York, and Publisher of City Limits Magazine.
 Prior to establishing NorthStar News, he served as the Director of Public Affairs for the New York State Trial Lawyers Association and was the Senior Government Policy Analyst for the Community Service Society of New York.

 During his college years at Morgan State University, Mr. Fields was a campus leader and an active member in the university branch of the NAACP.
-He contributed opinion articles to the editorial page of the Baltimore Afro-American and was the spokesperson for the student government association during a period of campus unrest.
+He was a member of Promethean Kappa Tau Freshman-Sophomore Honor Society, Sophomore Class Vice President and the founder of an independent fraternity, Omega Phi Omega Fraternity, Inc. He contributed opinion articles to the editorial page of the Baltimore Afro-American and was the spokesperson for the student government association during a period of campus unrest.
+During his senior year he interned for the Honorable William H. 'Billy" Murphy in the Baltimore Circuit Court.
 Mr. Fields earned a Bachelor of Arts degree in Political Science.

 As a Patricia Roberts Harris Fellow at the Robert F. Wagner Graduate School of Public Service at New York University, was chairperson of the Wagner School African American Student Caucus.
 In that role he convened a national summit at NYU of Black public policy graduate students.
 In recognition of his leadership at NYU he received a Chancellor’s Service Award and an Office of African American Student Services Award.
 Due to Mr. Fields’ efforts to promote diversity at the graduate school, the dean appointed him to the Faculty Search Committee, resulting in the appointment of the first full-time African-American and full-time Latina faculty members in the school’s history.
 His academic achievements at NYU culminated with the distinction of being the Marshal for the Wagner School’s graduating class during the 1990 commencement.
 It was the first class to graduate under the “Wagner” name, the school having formerly been the NYU Graduate School of Public Administration.
 Mr. Fields subsequently earned a Master of Public Administration degree from NYU’s Robert F. Wagner Graduate School of Public Service and received the Dean’s Award.
 He also holds a professional certificate in not-for-profit management from NYU.
 He received a National Science Foundation fellowship in the doctoral program in Political Science at the Graduate Center of the City University of New York (CUNY) and earned a Master of Arts degree in Political Science with a concentration in American Government.
 His Master’s thesis focused on Black parental engagement in suburban school districts.